tlswg/tls13-spec/draft-ietf-tls-tls13.md

   defined in {{hello-extensions}}.
 {:br }

+This document describes TLS Version 1.3, which uses the version ID 0x0304.
+This value is historical, deriving from the use of the values 0x0301 for TLS 1.0 and 0x0300 for SSL 3.0.

 In the event that a client requests additional functionality using extensions, and this functionality is not supplied by the server, the client MAY abort the handshake.
 Note that TLS 1.3 ClientHello messages